 What are the seven principles of data protection?

-The GDPR created seven principles of data protection: Lawfulness, fairness and transparency, purpose limitation, data minimization, accuracy, storage limitation, integrity and confidentiality, and accountability.
+The General Data Protection Regulation (GDPR) created seven principles of data protection: Lawfulness, fairness and transparency, purpose limitation, data minimization, accuracy, storage limitation, integrity and confidentiality, and accountability.

 What is data privacy in healthcare?